 Peer Review Process: In 2005, FARRP brought together a panel of seven food allergy experts to define criteria for inclusion in future versions of the database.
 A protocol was developed for including sequences for consideration, for classifying sequences into groups (allergen, putative allergen, insufficient evidence to classify as an allergen or putative allergen), collecting publications for review, providing information to reviewers and finally for voting to accept sequences as allergens or putative allergens.
 In general we have included sequences in the taxonomic allergen group that are at least 67% identical to the protein that is the subject of peer-reviewed published study supporting IgE binding to the protein, using sera from clinically defined subjects allergic to the source.
 The identity limit was initially suggested by the IUIS Allergen Nomenclature Subcommittee as a limit for defining isoallergen groups.
 Information regarding the individual proteins should demonstrate the protein is actually expressed in the source material that causes allergic reactions.

-Before release of the database the sequences, GI numbers, taxonomy of the source and reference lists are compiled and checked before release of the new version to the public.
+Before release of the database the sequences, GI numbers (now accession numbers since NCBI has stopped issuing GI numbers), taxonomy of the source and reference lists are compiled and checked before release of the new version to the public.
 The public website shows relevant information for each sequence.